tsveaas/MedicalRecordExtracter/README.md

 **FUNCTION STEPS:**

 Cleaning and formatting raw medical text:
-- Recordings appear to always be on its own line with only one parameter per line, so will convert raw text to a list of lines
+- Recordings appear to always be on their own line with only one parameter per line, so will convert raw text to a list of lines
 - Make all lowercase to allow string matching
 - Remove unwanted information and then lines that won't have any recordings on.
 	- Remove numbers from within brackets as they just indicate acceptable levels